-Training for strength generally means you’re doing fewer repetitions perhaps 5 to 7 or less.
-Strength training-or working towards increasing strength is going to mean: less repetitions and heavier weights with a more progressive attitude towards each set you perform.
+Training for strength generally means you’re doing fewer repetitions; strength training-or working towards increasing strength is going to mean: less repetitions and heavier weights with a more progressive attitude towards each set you perform.

-As a beginner or intermediate, if the goal is strength related a greater pump will be received and achieved as intensity increases.
-Meaning: each time you learn to train passed yesterday's efforts, you will undoubtedly receive a greater pump, as greater and deeper muscle fiber recruitment is reached...
+If the goal is strength related a greater pump will be received and achieved as intensity increases.
+Meaning: each time you learn to train passed yesterday's efforts, you will undoubtedly receive a greater pump, as deeper muscle fiber recruitment is reached.

-So if you’re asking where does this leave me on how important is the muscle pump?
+So if you’re asking where does this leave me on how important is the muscle pump to growth expansion?